 One of the things I like the best about all Neil's courses is that he doesn't blind you with technological jargon.
 Everything is clearly explained, and he always welcomes questions and deals with them sympathetically and in detail.
 I have also found it really useful that he explains the reasons behind different creative choices, such as composition and lighting, in order to help everyone develop their own style of photography.
 For me, Understanding Flash was a revelation, while Marooned was an experience I'll never forget, as it was such a privilege to have a lighthouse all to ourselves.

-Then, last year, Neil put the icing on the cake!
-His online club, Moments in Time, has proved to be a wonderful source of inspiration and friendship.
+His online club, Moment in Time, has proved to be a wonderful source of inspiration and friendship.
 I love seeing the wide variety of images posted by other members, all with their own photographic interests.
 It provides an endless source of stimulation and encourages me to try things I might never have thought of.
 I particularly like the monthly projects, which are optional, and set by Neil to encourage us to be more creative with our photography and to try new things.
 I have found them really thought-provoking and they have made me aware of what a powerful tool photography can be in all kinds of surprising ways.
 Neil's a great companion to have on your photographic journey.

 All images are Copyright Liz Anderson 2018 unless otherwise stated.
 No copying or reproduction without written agreement.

 Featured Client: Liz Anderson